ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 - UX_IMPROVEMENTS/and also, using skeuomorphic iconography these days is a pretty difficult thing to do right.
 I would absolutely wholeheartedly recommend switching all your icons/images to use a single cohesive "iconfont", such as FontAwesome
 -
 ##### APP:
-- SECURITY/find a way to prevent javascript or html upload (rename the files?)
 - SECURITY/add new-ish header Permissions-Policy https://www.w3.org/TR/permissions-policy-1/
 - FEATURE/Create CLI interface /nick [username] /ping [username] /upload (will open your file browser of choice)
 - FEATURE/template room_bot version